-In total up to 71,000 options over Ordinary Shares were awarded under the Plan, which would represent approximately 0.2 per cent. of the current issued share capital of the Company.
+In total up to 71,000 options over Ordinary Shares were awarded under the Plan, representing approximately 0.2% of the current issued share capital of the Company.

-There is a charge recognised in the current year financial statements of £110,341 (2020: £68,727) in total in respect of both the 2021 LTIP and SAYE schemes.
+There is a charge recognised in the current year financial statements of £60,465 (2021: £110,341) in total in respect of both the LTIP and SAYE schemes.